Pgj1997/thcrap-repositories/hq-rips/README.md

 ## Embodiment of Scarlet Devil
 * A Stand as Red as a Ground Cherry - Pgj1997
+* Apparations Stalk the Night - SiIvaGunner
 * Miss 9 Below - Pgj1997
 * Voile, The Magic Library - TimmyTurnersGrandDad
+* The Young Descendant of Tepes (SC-88pro) - SiIvaGunner
 * Septette for the Dead Princess - SiIvaGunner
 * The Centennial Festival for Magical Girls (SC-88pro) - SiIvaGunner
 * U.N.
 Owen Was Her?
 (JP Version) - SiIvaGunner